rubensworks/article-quoted-triples-index/content/background.md

 {:#background}

-Indexing is an important and well-understood element of RDF storage systems and SPARQL query engines, where it provides a trade-off between query execution time and storage space.
+Indexing is an important and well-understood element of RDF storage systems and SPARQL query engines, where it provides a trade-off between query execution time, storage space, and ingestion time.
 Existing approaches are either based on existing database technologies, such as [relational databases](cite:cites virtuoso) or [document stores](cite:cites dsparq), or provide native support for RDF triples.
 In the context of this paper, we focus on the latter.
-We limit our discussion to the storage of RDF triples without considering the concept of named graphs, as these can be considered as fourth element in a quad-like structure, for which straightforward indexing approaches are possible.
+Furthermore, we limit our discussion to the storage of RDF triples without considering the concept of named graphs, as these can be considered as fourth element in a quad-like structure, for which straightforward index extensions are possible.

 ### Indexes for different orders